CoSMoSoftware/av1-rtp-spec-html/av1-rtp-spec.md

 </code></pre>

 ### 4.2 RTP Header Marker Bit (M)

 The RTP header Marker bit MUST be set equal to 0 if the packet is not the last packet of the temporal unit, it SHOULD be set equal to 1 otherwise.
 {: .needs-tests }

 **Note:** It is possible for a receiver to receive the last packet of a temporal unit without the marker bit being set equal to 1, and a receiver should be able to handle this case.
 The last packet of a temporal unit is also indicated by the next packet, in RTP sequence number order, having an incremented timestamp.
 {:.alert .alert-info }
-{: .needs-tests }

 ### 4.3 Dependency Descriptor RTP Header Extension

 To facilitate the work of selectively forwarding portions of a scalable video bitstream, as is done by a Selective Forwarding Middlebox (SFM), certain information needs to be provided for each packet.
 Appendix A of this specification defines how this information is communicated.

 ### 4.4 AV1 Aggregation Header

 The aggregation header is carried in the first byte of the RTP payload and is used to indicate if the first and/or last OBU element in the payload is a fragment of an OBU.
 The aggregation header is not part of the AV1 bitstream and MUST NOT be presented to an AV1 decoder.
 {: .needs-tests }

 The structure is as follows.